Google Analytics Glossary

 What does assigning a value to a google analytics goal enable?

-You can track progress toward those financial aims by assigning monetary value to each goal, such as sales revenue or donations.
+You can track progress toward financial targets by assigning monetary value to each goal, such as sales revenue or donations.
 This information allows you to optimize strategies for better performance and budget allocation.

 For example, if you have a goal that tracks when someone purchases a product on your website, you can assign a value to that goal based on the average purchase price of your products.
-This will allow you to see how much revenue each goal is generating.
+This will allow you to see how much revenue the purchases are generating.

 How can you set up goals in Google Analytics?

 To set up goals in Google Analytics, start by opening the admin panel for your account and selecting ‘Goals’ from the View column.
-You’ll then be prompted to create either one goal or multiple goals for tracking purposes.
-Once you’ve chosen which type of goal or goals you want to set up, click ‘New Goal’ and enter a name for the goal.
+You will be prompted to create one or multiple goals for tracking purposes.
+Once you have chosen which type of goal or goals you want to set up, click ‘New Goal’ and enter a name for the goal.

-Next, you’ll be asked to choose a type of goal.
+Next, you will be asked to choose a type of goal.
 You can choose from four different types: destination, duration, pages per session, or event.
+Here is what that means:

 • Destination goals are based on specific URLs that visitors reach after taking particular actions.
 These could include reaching the confirmation page for an online purchase, signing up for a newsletter, or any other desired action.